 A good leave-in can help you maintain the moisture levels you so desperately need.
 This one, by It's a 10, also contains keratin to help to strengthen your hair.
 Keeping your tresses strong is crucial when they've gone through the process of relaxing.
 The added protein helps to fill in gaps in your hair cuticles, reducing frizz and increasing shine.
 This spray-on conditioner is light though, so a little goes a long way—you don't have to use much to notice its effect.
-It's a good choice to have on hand after every shampoo and conditioning session.
 We recommend it for people with high-porosity hair, as low-porosity hair is sensitive to protein and it could do further damage.

-This leave-in conditioner by Ouidad is another lightweight option, and it can be used in shower.
-It uses prickly pear extract to help soak moisture out of the air and into your mane.
-The reviews on Sephora are full of people Not only does this leave-in work as a moisturizing conditioner, it also performs multiple duties as a detangler and light heat protectant.
+This leave-in conditioner by Ouidad is another lightweight option, and can be used in the shower.
+Prickly pear extract helps soak moisture out of the air and into your mane.
+Not only does this leave-in work as a moisturizing conditioner, it also performs multiple duties as a detangler and a light heat protectant.

 When it comes to oils, you have your choice of products that range from extremely light to very heavy.
-Steer clear of castor oil and olive oil unless you're doing a hot oil treatment or oil rinse, and look for lightweight, nontoxic versions.
+Steer clear of castor oil and olive oil unless you're doing a hot oil treatment or oil rinse, and look for lightweight, non-toxic versions.
 Argan oil is a common favorite, for people of every hair type.
 It's light, smells heavenly, and is really good for your hair.
-It works well on a finished hairstyle, too; it adds sheen and reduces frizz.
+It works well on a finished hairstyle, too; adding sheen and reducing frizz.
 Regular use, if you focus on the ends of your hair, should lead to growth retention and healthier locks overall.

-If avoiding bad ingredients is important to you, Carol's Daughter has long been a brand that created products designed to maintain healthy hair.
+If avoiding bad ingredients is important to you, Carol's Daughter is a solid go-to—after all, the brand has a storied history of creating products designed to maintain healthy hair.
 This sheen spray is perfect for creating a finished style with shine and lots of movement.
-The convenient 4-oz. size makes it portable enough to stash in your handbag for midday touch-ups if you need them.
-Containing just a handful of ingredients, including almond and soybean oils, the Black Vanilla line is a favorite for many due to its amazing scent and promotion of healthy locks.
+The convenient size makes it portable enough to stash in your handbag for midday touch-ups if you need them.
+Containing just a handful of ingredients, including almond and soybean oils, the Black Vanilla line is a favorite for many due to its amazing scent and its promotion of healthy locks.

 When creating hairstyles with wet sets, you want light products that give a lasting hold.
 This Carol's Daughter styling foam does exactly that.
-It's been a fan-favorite for a while, and Whether you create a roller set or use flexi-rods, expect flexible-but-defined curls.
-But the best part is how moisturizing it is, and relaxed hair needs moisture.
+It's been a fan-favorite for a while, and whether you create a roller set or use flexi-rods, expect flexible-but-defined curls.
+The best part, though, is how moisturizing it is—and relaxed hair needs moisture.